40 DAYS OF PRAYER

 - Praising God and adoring Him for who He is (Matt.
 6:9).
 You can use Scripture to praise Him (Psalm 103, 145, 150).
 Be still before Him and enjoy His Presence (Psalm 46:10).
 Also use this time to allow God to speak to you through His Word.

 - Giving thanks for all things that God has allowed to be a part of your everyday life (Phil.
 4:6–7).
 This includes thanking Him for specific blessings, people, open doors, guidance, loving kindness and faithfulness (Psalm 100:4–6).

 - Asking for God to search your heart for areas that displease Him (Psalm 139:23–24).
 Allow God to cleanse your heart of any unconfessed sin (Psalm 51:10–13).
 Be sure to repent, asking and accepting His forgiveness.

-- Praying for Believers whose specific needs you have been made aware of, and for God’s protection, strength, and provisions in their lives (Jas.
+- Praying for believers whose specific needs you have been made aware of, such as food, shelter, healthcare and restored hope for the future (Jas.
 5:16, Phil.
 4:19).